ericfib/HackEPS2021-Frontend/README.md

 ## What it does

-FreshCart is a collaborative shopping web app that syncs with other devices on the same room session.
+CartFresh is a collaborative shopping web app that syncs with other devices on the same room session.
 Users experience instant updates whenever a user in the same session changes something.
-The actual problems that we discovered from actual online services for buying products are:
+The actual problems that we discovered from online services for buying products are:

 - **Inefficient:**: Pages are sometimes confusing, unsorted, or unorganized.